-Washington state suspends rollout of Johnson & Johnson COVID vaccine as feds review clotting
+Washington state pauses use of Johnson & Johnson COVID vaccine as feds review rare clotting cases

-Washington state on Tuesday paused the administration of Johnson & Johnson COVID-19 vaccine doses in Washington state.
+Washington state Tuesday paused the administration of the single-dose Johnson & Johnson COVID-19 vaccine doses in Washington state.

 “Use of that vaccine will be put on hold until we receive further recommendations from our federal partners about how best to move forward.
 Safety is the highest priority when it comes to all COVID-19 vaccines,” the state Department of Health said in a news release.